-This virus is believed to infect as many as 100 million people worldwide every year, but rarely occurs in the United State, according to the CDC.
-It is believed that ongoing mosquito abatement is responsible for the inability for this virus to maintain a vector.
+This virus is believed to infect as many as 100 million people worldwide every year but rarely occurs in the United State, according to the CDC.
+It is believed that ongoing mosquito abatement is responsible for the inability of this virus to maintain a vector.
 But transmission of dengue is widespread through many countries that border the United States.
 Most cases of U.S. citizens occur in Puerto Rico, the U.S. Virgin Islands, Samoa, and Guam.

 Symptoms: Headache, fever, muscle pain, swollen lymph nodes, exhaustion, and rash.

 This is an illness characterized by a swelling of the brain.
-There are several mosquito-borne diseases with the name encephalitis, such as eastern equine encephalitis, St. Louis Encephalitis, Western equine encephalitis, and LaCrosse encephalitis, but there are other viruses that produce encephalitis, including West Nile, yellow fever, and dengue.
+There are several mosquito-borne diseases with the name encephalitis, such as Eastern equine encephalitis, St. Louis Encephalitis, Western equine encephalitis, and LaCrosse encephalitis, but there are other viruses that produce encephalitis, including West Nile, yellow fever, and dengue.

 Symptoms: The primary symptom is inflammation of the brain, but there can be other flu-like symptoms as well.